itlakshmanan/smart-documents/Readme.md

 - **CI/CD Ready**: Each service can have its own pipeline.
 Shared libraries (like DTOs) and well-defined APIs (via OpenAPI) simplify maintenance.

-- **Observability**: Centralized logging and monitoring (e.g., ELK stack) ensure service health and traceability.
+- **Observability**: Use **AWS CloudWatch** for centralized logging, metrics, and alarms across microservices.
+Integrate with **AWS X-Ray** for distributed tracing to identify latency issues and request failures in production.

 - **API Versioning**: Versioned endpoints (e.g., `/api/v1/books`) allow services to evolve independently.